LISA NULL

 Ballad singer extraordinaire

 During the 1970s and 1980s, Lisa developed an international reputation singing throughout the United States, Canada, and England.
-She has appeared several times on Garrison Keillor’s “A Prairie Home Companion.”
+She appeared several times on Garrison Keillor’s “A Prairie Home Companion.”
 In the early 1970s, she co-founded Green Linnet, the celebrated Irish music record label, in partnership with the folksinger and master uilleann pipe maker, Pat Sky.
 Green Linnet operated out of her house until the mid 1980s, when she moved from Connecticut to Washington, DC, and transferred ownership of the company to Wendy Newton.